 Itinerary

-There is a small fall [heritage] festival 3 miles down the road.
-If anyone wants to stay over one night, something can be worked out. - There will also be a weekend workshop in Pittsburgh if my health permits me to get there.
-Right now the plan is for Friday evening December 7 thru Sunday noon December 9.
+I plan to be in Pittsburgh for a weekend workshop in Pittsburgh if my health permits me to get there.
+Right now the plan is for Friday evening December 6 thru Sunday noon December 6, 2019.
 For more info and to stay updated on schedule changes for this class email Cindy Harris

 in case you are wondering, the part that is most important to the old mountain musicians as well as what we teach is the rhythm.
 And it has to do with the overall “rhythm of life”.
 The rhythm/right hand is 85% of the whole; the noting/left hand then adds it’s 12% of the whole: That leaves melody/tunes being worth approx 3% of the whole.